 Do I select a major?

-You do not select a major.
 There is only one major at ILR.
 All students earn a Bachelor of Science degree in Industrial and Labor Relations from Cornell University.

 Can I pursue a minor?